The Healing Power of Nature – Taste of the Forest

 Visit this webpage and turn on all of the birds at once – that is what I hear at our place in April.

 Luckily, noises we hear in the forest (when we don’t want to sleep in the moment), are the noises that calm us down.
 Where there are birds, there are trees and bushes too.
 And green is calming too.
 Positive effect of bird singing according to this study last for couple of hours after leaving the forest.

 Our mind is overloaded with information from work and life.
 Besides that we constantly go through e-mails and social media, we solve unresolved problems and get into conflicts with people.
 Our mind has to go at full speed.
 And then, when we want to stop and relax, our mind is hutling downhill and doesn’t know how to stop.

 Neither at home, nor in the evening can’t we calm and clear it.
 We have cognitive noise in our heads – thoughts, emotions and pictures come to our minds and their flow can’t be stopped.

 But nature can slowly stop it and bring us into a state similar to meditation.
 It is also thanks to the sounds of nature.
 They can stop noises in our mind.

 Walking for an hour in the forest can invoke cognitive silence.

-About healing effects of taste and feeling on the second page.
+About the healing effects of taste and touch on the second page.